We've redesigned our website to improve your experience. You may see some pages with the old design, until we’ve updated them all.

 To withdraw through Skipton Online

-• Log in to Skipton Online and select 'Withdraw' next to the relevant account
+• Log in to Skipton Online and select 'Withdraw' next to the relevant account.

 • If you’re making a withdrawal to an external bank account, you'll need to provide details from your extra layer of security.
 Please note if you’re transferring into an external bank or building society account it must be a nominated account.
 That nominated account must be a UK bank or building society account held in your own name.
 You can set up a nominated account by logging in to Skipton Online.

-To withdraw through the Skipton Mobile app
+To withdraw through the Skipton mobile app

-• If you haven't already done so, you'll need to install the app
+• If you haven't already done so, you'll need to install the app.

-• To withdraw to an existing nominated account, just log in to the app and select the account you want to withdraw from and follow the instructions
+• To withdraw to an existing nominated account, just log in to the app and select the account you want to withdraw from and follow the instructions.

-• Before you can withdraw to a new nominated account, you'll need to set up the new nominated account in Skipton Online.
-We’ll ask you to provide details from your extra layer of security.
-The nominated account must be a UK bank or building society account held in your own name.
-Where we’re unable to verify that the nominated account is held in your name, we'll ask you for evidence.
-Once you've done that you can then make withdrawals to your new nominated account through the app as above.
+• The nominated account must be a UK bank or building society account held in your own name.
+If we’re unable to verify the nominated account is in your name, we'll ask you for evidence.
+When you've provided this, you can make withdrawals to your new nominated account through the app.

 Access to your money